jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 - The stats showing leads' email provider was flickering

-- Events were not logged when a LinkedIn account’s 2FA is invalidated
+- Events were not logged when a LinkedIn account's 2FA is invalidated

 - LinkedIn accounts were not being synced when added for the first time